Comparisons

 Luminance is one of the most recognized AI legal platforms on the market.
 Its Legal-Grade AI handles contract review, analysis, compliance monitoring, and investigation at enterprise scale.
 Clients include Tesco, LG Electronics, Clifford Chance, and AMD.

 But Luminance is not the right fit for every legal team.
-It is enterprise-priced (no public pricing, typically $100K+/year), requires significant implementation, and is strongest in contract review and analysis rather than contract creation and negotiation.
+It is enterprise-priced with no public rates and no independent purchasing data to budget against, it requires a real implementation project, and it is strongest in contract review and analysis rather than contract creation and negotiation.
 For teams whose primary bottleneck is creating, negotiating, and executing contracts quickly, or teams that need transparent pricing and fast deployment, there are alternatives worth considering.

 This guide covers 7 platforms that compete with Luminance from different angles: contract creation speed, AI-powered review, negotiation automation, and overall value.